simsharmaa/Lab6/README.md

 We also have a file called license.md which includes the license terms and conditions under which a software project is distributed.
 We choose the MIT license.

 ##CODE-OF-CONDUCT.md
 This code-of-conduct.md is a document that outlines the expectations for behavior and interaction within a project.
+We choose the Contributor Covenant Code of Conduct